Research Active Practice

 A Phase 3, multicenter, randomized, double-blind, placebo-controlled, parallel-group study to evaluate the efficacy and safety of abelacimab in high-risk patients with atrial fibrillation who have been deemed unsuitable for oral anticoagulation.

-Progress Study
+POPPY Study

 Research Ongoing but closed to Recruitment